YuhkaK/YuhkaK/_posts/2021-03-08-review-two.md

 **Summary**

-_The Museum of the World_ is a virtual museum with a unique feature of interactive experience from the collaboration between the British Museum and the Google Culture Institute.
-This project contains hundreds of cultural objects in human history from prehistory ages to the present times.
+_The Museum of the World_ is a virtual museum with a unique feature that allows interactive experience from the collaboration between the British Museum and the Google Culture Institute.
+This project contains hundreds of cultural objects of human history from prehistory ages to the present times.
 Readers can explore a collection of alluring artworks from across diverse continents on one website.

 **Design**